-Logically, an EDB file is a set of 4KB (or 8KB, 12KB, 16KB and so on) pages that are consecutively numbered.
-The entire database is organized in a B-Tree structure with one page pointing to the next adjacent page or the previous page.
+Logically, an EDB file is a set of 4 KB (or 8 KB, 12 KB, 16 KB and so on) pages that are consecutively numbered.
+The entire database is organized in a B-Tree structure, with one page pointing to the next adjacent page or the previous page.
 Such an organization facilitates faster page traversal and thus quicker search results.
 Out of approximately 200 pages in a single EDB file, the first two pages are occupied by the database header.
-So actually, the third physical page of the database is its first logical page.
+So, the third physical page of the database is its first logical page.

 Exchange Error 1018

-Common Reasons Behind Exchange Error 1018 include:
+Common Reasons behind Exchange Error 1018

-How to fix Exchange error 1018
+How to Fix Exchange Error 1018?

-Finally correct the logical numbering of the pages through the ISInteg command as follows:ISINTEG –s servername –fix –test alltestsAlternate Solution
+Finally, correct the logical numbering of the pages through the ISInteg command, as follows:

 Exchange Error 1216

 The main cause behind error 1216 is the sudden stopping of a running storage group.
-Thereafter, if on seeing this error, the administrator runs recovery method, the storage group will also start running again but with missing files.
+Thereafter, if the administrator runs recovery method, the storage group will also start running again but with missing files.
 This poses two issues:

-How to fix Exchange Error 1216
+How to Fix Exchange Error 1216?

-Here is the step-wise manual method to fix Exchange error 1216:
+Here is the stepwise manual method to fix Exchange error 1216:

 ESEUTIL /mh | find /i "Shutdown"

-Step 2: Transfer all files that are missing (last Consistent logs) to a safe location and then restore the remaining files by mounting them.
+Step 2: Transfer all files that are missing (last Consistent logs) to a safe location and then restore the remaining files by mounting them

 Step 3: Restore the database from backup

-Step 4: Repair the database.
+Step 4: Repair the database

 To perform this, you need to run the ESEUTIL /p command, ESEUTIL /d command, and after that ISINTEG -fix command.
 The syntax for these commands is shown in the previous error’s section.